 Secondly, project manager responsibilities include the ability to assess if the software and hardware components may be configured differently to enable different capabilities in an organization.
 Also important is to check if a program or process can be transferred to work on another operating system without significant reworking.

-Reporting and Documentation
+5. Reporting and Documentation

 With so many people working to make an idea come true, the only way to ensure order and a sense of single-minded purpose is to ensure there is a process to report each and every minute detail.
-Time records, schedules, correspondence, photos are some components of documentation, all of which when recorded, provide evidence, summarize efforts and showcase the project.
+Time records, schedules, correspondence, and photos are some components of documentation, all of which, when recorded, provide evidence, summarize efforts and showcase the project.

 It is not enough for a project manager to record and document project details, but it should be done in such a way that stakeholders and anyone interested in the project understand every nuance.